 Furthermore, by targeting niche audiences, musicians can build a solid fanbase and a loyal following that will be happy to pay for anything the creator sells.
 Remember – according to Kevin Kelly, it only takes 1000 genuine fans to make a decent living out of content creation.

-While NFTs still have a long way to go when it comes to them becoming a viable option for the lay content creator, the underlying technology is interesting enough to explore the possibility of NFTs becoming a way how artists/content creators and fans can form a mutually sustainable relationship without any middle persons.
-Have a look at our article on NFTs to discover why every Tom, Dick and Harry seems to be talking about NFTs these days.
+NFTs still have a long way to go when it comes to them becoming a viable option for the lay content creator.
+However, the underlying technology is interesting enough to explore the possibility of NFTs becoming a way how artists/content creators and fans can form a mutually sustainable relationship without any middle persons.

 Collaborations are also becoming a way of cross-pollinating audiences.
 HypeHouse and ClubHouse Europe are two prime examples of how collaboration breeds more collaboration.
 This “content creator habitat” shows that, by pooling their collective skills, creators can generate more compelling content and by extension, increase their income.
 Some of the content creators living in these houses are musicians – meaning that the concept is also applicable to ambitious musicians who want to devise a long-term income strategy.

 Influencer Marketing Hub stated that the average Youtube Channel receives USD 18 in advertising revenue per 1000 views.
 If a video goes viral, or a content creator builds a steady enough viewer pool, this number can increase to a decent USD 1,800 per 100,000 views.
 This is a form of passive income – so even if you’re busy recording an album or touring, you can still receive money from videos that you uploaded months or years ago without actively doing anything.